 Older premeds should be as open as they possibly can about how they came to the decision they want to apply to med school.
 They should be proud to tell their stories.

 Prospective medical students who clearly explain their reasons and motivations for pursuing a career as a doctor can be sure to reassure admissions officers that they are willing and able to complete medical school successfully and that they are committed to the medical profession.

-Medical school usually takes four years and after that, graduates usually take on medical residency afterward that takes 3 to 7 years in which they will focus on a particular specialization field of medicine.
+Medical school usually takes four years, and after that, graduates usually take on medical residency afterward, which takes 3 to 7 years in which they will focus on a particular specialization field of medicine.
 So it is key for aspiring doctors, after completing their college education, to consider whether they are ready to spend so many years for a career as a doctor.

-And also worth considering is the cost of a medical education.
-Many students need to take out a loan to pay for their education and last year, the median amount of medical student debt was around a staggering $200,000!
+And also worth considering is the cost of medical education.
+Many students need to take out a loan to pay for their education, and last year, the median amount of medical student debt was around a staggering $200,000!